citp/privacy-policy-historical/k/kn/kno/knowledgesource.com.au.md

 **Log Data**

 We may also collect information that your browser sends whenever you visit our Service (“Log Data”).
-This Log Data may include information such as your computer’s Internet Protocol (“IP”) address, browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages and other statistics.
+This Log Data may include information such as your computer's Internet Protocol (“IP”) address, browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages and other statistics.

-In addition, we may use third party services such as Google Analytics that collect, monitor and analyze this type of information in order to increase our Service’s functionality.
+In addition, we may use third party services such as Google Analytics that collect, monitor and analyze this type of information in order to increase our Service's functionality.
 These third party service providers have their own privacy policies addressing how they use such information.

 **Cookies**

 Cookies are files with small amount of data, which may include an anonymous unique identifier.
-Cookies are sent to your browser from a web site and stored on your computer’s hard drive.
+Cookies are sent to your browser from a web site and stored on your computer's hard drive.

 We use “cookies” to collect information.
 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our Service.

 We send a session cookie to your computer when you log in to your User account.
-This type of cookie helps if you visit multiple pages on the Service during the same session, so that you don’t need to enter your password on each page.
+This type of cookie helps if you visit multiple pages on the Service during the same session, so that you don't need to enter your password on each page.
 Once you log out or close your browser, this cookie expires.

 We also use longer-lasting cookies for other purposes such as to display your Content and account information.
 We encode our cookie so that only we can interpret the information stored in them.
 Users always have the option of disabling cookies via their browser preferences.
 If you disable cookies on your browser, please note that some parts of our Service may not function as effectively or may be considerably slower.